 The mechanism of providing capital funding has also changed significantly in some areas.
-In order to drive forward economic growth, Central Government announced in 2013 that it would top-slice numerous existing grants, including transport funding, education funding and revenue funding such as the New Homes Bonus, in order to create a £2 billion Local Growth Fund (LGF) which Local Enterprise Partnerships (LEPs) can bid for.
+In order to drive forward economic growth, Central Government announced in 2013 that it would top-slice numerous existing grants, including funding for transport, education and revenue, such as the New Homes Bonus, in order to create a £2 billion Local Growth Fund (LGF) which Local Enterprise Partnerships (LEPs) can bid for.
 In line with this announcement, the Council's Integrated Transport allocation was reduced from £5.7m in 2014-15 to £3.2m in 2015-16.
 However, the Government has confirmed its commitment to the LGF fund until 2020-21, and the National Infrastructure Delivery Plan commits £12bn between 2015-16 and 2020-21.

 Although the reduction in the Integrated Transport allocation was disappointing, as part of the Autumn Statement 2014 the Department for Transport (DfT) announced indicative Highways Maintenance funding for the next six years which included an increase of £5m for the Council for 2015-16, and an additional £2m - £3m for each of the following five years (over the original base).
 This is not, however, all additional funding, as the Highways Maintenance increase in part replaced one-off, in-year allocations of additional funding that the Council has received in recent years for aspects such as severe weather funding.
 However, having upfront allocations provides significant benefit to the Council in terms of being able to properly plan and programme in the required work.

 In addition to the Highways Maintenance formula allocation, the DfT have created a Challenge Fund and an Incentive Fund.
 The Challenge Fund is to enable local authorities to bid for major maintenance projects that are otherwise difficult to fund through the normal maintenance funding.
-The Council entered a joint bid with Peterborough City Council for a £5m share of this funding, which it was awarded in April 2017.
+The Council entered a joint bid with Peterborough City Council for a share of this funding; it was awarded £3.5m in April 2017.
 The Incentive Fund is to help reward local highway authorities who can demonstrate they are delivering value for money in carrying out asset management to deliver cost effective improvements.
-Each authority has to score themselves against criteria that determines which of three bands they are allocated to (Band Three being the highest performing).
-The Council has successfully achieved Band 3, for 2017-18, which provides the maximum available funding (£13.3m).
+Each authority has to score themselves against criteria that determines which of three bands they are allocated to (Band 3 being the highest performing).
+The Council successfully achieved Band 3 for 2017-18 and 2018-19 which provided the maximum available funding (£13.3m and £14.5m respectively).

-It is anticipated in future years that the recently formed Combined Authority will take on the responsibilities of the local highway authority and will therefore in future it will receive DfT funding designated to the local highway authority, instead of the Council.
-It is anticipated that it will then commission the County Council to carry out the required works on the highway network.
+Moving forward, the Cambridgeshire and Peterborough Combined Authority (CPCA) has taken on the responsibilities of the local highway authority and therefore the CPCA now receives DfT funding designated to the local highway authority, instead of the Council.
+The CPCA is continuing to commission the Council to carry out the required works on the highway network.